10 best creative automation tools to speed up content production in 2026

 2. Celtra

-Celtra is a creative automation platform with tools for designing, testing, and optimizing various types of content.
+Celtra is a creative automation platform with tools for designing, testing, and optimizing content across various formats.
 This intuitive automation powerhouse specializes in helping brands turn initial concepts into stunning digital assets faster than ever.
-It supports multiple formats, too, which makes it perfect for building large-scale campaigns and product ads.
+It also supports multiple formats, making it ideal for building large-scale campaigns and product ads.

-Another perk of working with Celtra is that many of its features are similar to the tools most designers are already familiar with.
+Another benefit of working with Celtra is that many of its features are similar to tools most designers already use.
 So, teams can get stuck into creative automation with a low learning curve.

 3. Filestage

 Creating high-quality content often involves gathering input from various team members and stakeholders.
 The trouble is, this process can be pretty time-consuming if not managed properly.
-So it’s a no-brainer to find yourself a solid review platform with some automations to speed things up along the way!
+It’s a no-brainer to find a solid review platform with automations to speed things up along the way!

-Filestage is a review and approval platform with many built-in creative automation tools.
+Filestage is a review and approval platform with a range of built-in creative automation tools.
 It supports a range of file formats, including videos, images, PDFs, live websites, and HTML files.
-So, it’s the perfect tool for teams that want to automate the way they review and approve creative content of any kind.
+It’s the perfect tool for teams that want to automate their review and approval of creative content.

 Melissa Abrini, Creative Director at Story